-- 1. Visit https://aia.learnflex.net/users/index.aspx - 2.
-Login with username and password (provided to you within your Welcome New Provider Letter this letter has all login credentials in order to get started). - 3.
-Select "Admin Home" at the top right of the page. - 4.
-Select "Courses" on the top red bar. - 5.
-This will take you to the "Course Approval Search," where you will "Add New Courses" at your far left.
+- 1. Visit www.aia.org/pages/3276-continuing-education-provider-toolkit.
+The hyperlink to CES Discovery is under General Resources on the Continuing Education Provider Resources page linked to "for providers" under the Continuing Education header under the Careers drop down menu of aia.org. - 2.
+Login with username and password (provided to you within your Welcome New Provider Letter, this letter has all login credentials in order to get started). - 3.
+Select "Admin Home" at the top right of the page - 4.
+Select "Courses" along the top red bar. - 5.
+This will take you to the "Course Approval Search" here is where you will "Add New Courses" at your far left.